 Keep an eye out for the following must-try foods:

-Made from eggs, oysters and the leaves of a local chrysanthemum, topped with sweet red sauce.
+- Oyster Omelette - Made from eggs, oysters, and the leaves of a local chrysanthemum, topped with sweet red sauce.
 To be honest, we did not enjoy this!

-Usually made from emulsified pork, this sausage is crispy on the outside, juicy on the inside and quite sweet in taste.
+- Taiwan Sausage - Usually made from emulsified pork, this sausage is crispy on the outside, juicy on the inside, and quite sweet in taste.
 Usually served on a stick or with some garlic.

-This flaky pastry with chopped scallions makes for a delicious snack any time of the day.
-When served alone, it will often have a sprinkling of white pepper and cinnamon – a very unexpected combination which is absolutely delightful!
+- Scallion Pancake - This flaky pastry with chopped scallions makes for a delicious snack any time of the day.
+When served alone, it will often have a sprinkling of white pepper and cinnamon – a very unexpected combination that is absolutely delightful!

-This is a very traditional sweet snack which many people take a box of these home as a gift from Taiwan.
+- Pineapple Cake - This is a very traditional sweet snack which many people take a box of these home as a gift from Taiwan.
 One reason why it’s so popular as a gift is because the pineapple is considered an auspicious symbol in Taiwanese, meaning “incoming fortune”.
-The candied pineapple is contained within a buttery shortbread crust which just melts in your mouth and is surprisingly not overly sweet.
+The candied pineapple is contained within a buttery shortbread crust that just melts in your mouth and is surprisingly not overly sweet.

-Vanilla ice-cream, fresh coriander and crushed peanuts are rolled into a very thin pancake making for the most refreshing and delicious, albeit odd combination!
+- Peanut Ice Cream Roll - Vanilla ice-cream, fresh coriander, and crushed peanuts are rolled into a very thin pancake making for the most refreshing and delicious, albeit odd combination!

-Taiwan's speciality High Mountain Oolong teas are fragrant and light.
+- High Mountain Oolong Tea - Taiwan's specialty High Mountain Oolong teas are fragrant and light.

 From $3 hostels to $100 hotels, Taiwan has a huge variety of accommodation options.
 Cities like Taipei, Taichung and Kaohsiung will have the best variety, but will also be more expensive.
 However, competition can be fierce so if your dates are flexible and you can stay for a longer period there are plenty of bargains.
 During April 2019 we spent 4 weeks in and around the North & North East of Taiwan and ended up spending an average of $30 per night.